 From traditional diners specialising in just one type of food, to casual izakayas and stores that provide plenty of ’grammable opportunities, it’s no secret that Tokyo is home to an exceptional range of gastronomic delights.

-Sorting through the endless options available is no easy feat — so we’ve gone ahead and done that for you.
+Sorting through the endless options when deciding what to eat in Tokyo is no easy feat — so we’ve gone ahead and done that for you.
 Tucked away from the tourist eye, these eateries are certainly gems worth sampling the next time you’re in Tokyo.

-Check out our list of five Tokyo foodie spots that are not to be missed.
+Check out our list of seven places to eat in Tokyo that are not to be missed.

 1. Yakiago Ramen Takahashi

 Be sure to try its signature Yakiago shio ramen & rice (1,000 yen or S$10), as well as the seabura shoyu ramen & rice (1,020 yen).
 Both dishes offer very different bursts of intense flavours, each delightful in their own right.